tejasvi/xapian-gsoc-proposal/proposal.rst

 **What other approaches to have your considered, and why did you reject those in favour of your chosen approach?**

-FILLME
+  Limitation which is being addressed is the lack of intent detection for queries which are imprecise or have multiple interpretations.
+One of the approach could be the use of neural networks to build user intent model.
+However conventional uses of Xapian will present problem of cold start or can't aggregate query data quickly enough for a funtional model.

 **Please note any uncertainties or aspects which depend on further research or investigation.**

-FILLME
+  There are no apparant prospects of significant decrease in search efficiency in terms of speed, considering research papers, when lexical databases are employed.
+However it will still be something to warrrant caution while implementing related features.
+Moreover the algorithms which look good on paper could involve skewed sample for testing.
+Besides they may not perform well in Xapian specific environment.
+Such setbacks certainly have possibility to digress the planned project outline.

 **How useful will your results be when not everything works out exactly as planned?**

-Since the project is divided into individual modules *everything* not working out well would only mean WordNet integration to smaller extent than planned.
-In that case other than already incorporated benefits, we will have outline to integrate WordNet in different areas of Xapian further.
+Since the project is divided into individual modules *everything* not working out well would only lead change in feature priorities.
+Moreover in an implausible scenario, WordNet integration will be done in smaller extent than initially planned.
+In that case other than already incorporated benefits, we will have WordNet interface as a firm bedrock to build upon.

 Project Timeline
 ----------------
+  **Preceeding May 27**
+    * Improving grasp of Xabian codebase pertaining to project goal
+    * Start prototyping classes to implement
+    *
 ..
 We want you to think about the order you will work on your project, and
 .. how long you think each part will take.
 The parts should be AT MOST a
 .. week long, or else you won't be able to realistically judge how long